Timeline for the day of the September 11 attacks: 8:00 a.m.

 8:00: President Bush has his daily intelligence briefing.
 The material is routine, mostly concerning the Al-Aqsa Intifada and other Israeli-Palestinian issues.
-He calls Condoleezza Rice about one item, but there is no mention in the report of Osama bin Laden or al-Qaeda.
+He calls Condoleezza Rice about one item, but there is no mention in the report of Osama bin Laden or al-Qaeda, nor are there any final warnings about the terrorist plot now actively in motion.
 The briefing lasts about twenty minutes, after which he says goodbye to the resort staff and departs in his motorcade.
-As the President's scheduled event is considered a garden variety trip to promote his education agenda, Chief of Staff Andrew Card remarks to him "It should be an easy day."
+As the President's scheduled event is considered a garden variety trip to promote his education agenda, accompanied by low-level aides and reporters, Chief of Staff Andrew Card remarks to him "It should be an easy day."

 8:01: United Airlines Flight 93 is pushed back from Gate A17 at Newark International Airport.

 8:09: Flight 77 is pushed back from Gate D26 at Dulles International Airport.

+8:13–8:20: Flight 11 is hijacked.
+Waleed and Wail al-Shehri rise from seats 2A and 2B and stab flight attendants Karen Martin and Barbara Arestegui.
+Atta rises from seat 8D and approaches the cockpit.
+Passenger Daniel Lewin rises from seat 9B and tries to stop Atta but is fatally stabbed by hijacker Satam al-Suqami, who sat in 10B.
+The hijackers also spray Mace in the first and business class cabins, forcing everyone in those sections to vacate to the back of the airplane.
+Flight attendant Madeline Amy Sweeney reports being shown a bomb by one of the hijackers.

 8:13:35: Flight 11 has its last routine communication with the Federal Aviation Administration's (FAA's) Boston Air Route Traffic Control Center (hereinafter "Boston Center").

 Boston Center: American 11, turn twenty degrees right.

 American Airlines Flight 11: Turning right, American 11.

 8:13:52: Boston Center Sector 46 controller Pete Zalewski instructs Flight 11 to climb to 35,000 feet twice, but receives no reply.
 He informs the Athens Sector controller that the flight is "NORDO" (no radio).
 Boston Center continues to attempt to re-establish contact with the flight without success.